developmentseed/tile-benchmarking/profiling/README.md

 ./seed-db.sh <daily|monthly> <local|remote>
 ```

-### Option 2: Seed a rempote pgSTAC database with test database
+### Storage Option 2: Seed a rempote pgSTAC database with test database

 A pgSTAC database is deployed via Github workflows (see the `cdk/` directory and [.github/workflows/deploy.yml](../.github/workflows/deploy.yml)).
 Access to the database is restricted to certain IPs.
 If your IP has been added to the database security group, you can run the following code to seed the database: